SchoolWideLabs-CUB/sensor-immersion-general/Lesson2/New/soilMoisture.md

 We are going to learn how to use a micro:bit and gatorSoil to display soil moisture values.

-Submit your answers using the google form linked on [this page](https://schoolwidelabs.github.io/sensor-immersion/assessments/Lesson2/soil_moisture_assessment.html) under your teacher's name.

 ```template
 input.onButtonPressed(Button.A, function () {